otrv4/otrv4/otrv4.md

 If a new DH Ratchet key has been received (pubDHRr), begin a new ratchet.

 To begin a new ratchet, create and store a pair of DH Ratchet key (privDHRr, pubDHRr) and use ECDH to compute a shared secret from (privDHRr) and (pubDHRr).
+After this, set previous ratchet message number (PNs) with current number (Ns).
 This shared secret and the current root key (Ri-1) are used as input to a HKDF to derive new root key (Ri), header key (Hi), and chain key (Ci).